 Behcet's (beh-CHETS) disease, also called Behcet's syndrome, is a rare disorder that causes blood vessel inflammation throughout your body.

-The disease can lead to numerous signs and symptoms that may seem unrelated at first.
-They may include mouth sores, eye inflammation, skin rashes and lesions, and genital sores.
-The effects of Behcet's disease vary from person to person and may clear up on their own.
+The disease can lead to numerous signs and symptoms that can seem unrelated at first.
+They can include mouth sores, eye inflammation, skin rashes and lesions, and genital sores.

 Treatment involves medications to reduce the signs and symptoms of Behcet's disease and to prevent serious complications, such as blindness.

-Behcet's disease symptoms vary from person to person.
-It may disappear and recur on its own.
-Symptoms may become less severe over time.
-Your signs and symptoms depend on which parts of your body are affected.
+Behcet's disease symptoms vary from person to person, can come and go or become less severe over time.
+Signs and symptoms depend on which parts of your body are affected.